-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to conduct CMRAs on seven files between 26 June 2017 and 10 July 2024, in breach of Regulation 28 of the MLRs 2017.
-Between 6 October 2011 to 25 June 2017, the firm failed to establish and maintain risk-sensitive policies and procedures (P&Ps), in breach of Regulation 20 of the MLRs 2007.
-Following on from this, between 26 June 2017 and November 2023 the firm failed to maintain a record in writing of its policies, controls and procedures (PCPs) and regularly review and update them, in breach of Regulation 19 of the MLRs 2017.
-The firm had PCPs from November 2023 to 10 July 2024, however they were non-compliant, once again causing a breach of Regulation 19 of the MLRs 2017.
-Finally, the firm failed to have a documented FWRA between 26 June 2017 and November 2023, causing a breach of Regulation 18 of the MLRs 2017.

-5.3 The SRA considers the of the misconduct was medium (score of four).
+- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because it failed to establish P&Ps between 6 October 2011 and 25 June 2017, and thereafter PCPs between 26 June 2017 and 26 January 2025.
+Between 26 June 2017 and 26 January 2025, it failed to undertake CMRA on all eight in-scope files reviewed and did not have a satisfactory way of assessing client and matter risk.
+Furthermore, Between 26 June 2017 and 24 November 2024, it failed to sufficiently scrutinise source of funds on four (out of eight) in-scope files reviewed and did not obtain appropriate identification and (or) verification documentation on three (out of eight) in-scope files reviewed. - 5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-We note the firm undertakes all of its work in scope of the money laundering regulations, with the majority being in the field of conveyancing.
-This puts it at a greater risk of being used to launder money.
+The firm carries out the majority of its work in conveyancing, with over three quarters in scope of the regulations, which puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

-5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.

-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in conveyancing, but there is no evidence of any harm being caused or of an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £15,813.

-5.6 The SRA considers that the basic penalty should be reduced by 25%, in terms of mitigation discount, to £11,860.
-This reduction follows the following factors in the Guidance that apply to this case: a) The firm has taken steps to rectify its failures, by documenting CMRAs (including historically), undertaking relevant CMRA and source of funds training and also producing compliant PCPs and a FWRA. b) The firm has shown a positive attitude towards the investigation and has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

-5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £11,860.
+- 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
+The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.5 The SRA agree a fine in the middle of this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £5,324. - 5.6 The SRA considers that the basic penalty should be reduced by 15%, in terms of mitigation discount, to £4,525.
+This reduction follows the following factors in the Guidance that apply to this case: - a.
+The firm has taken steps to rectify its failures, by taking into account our guidance and producing a compliant CMRA and PCPs, and providing training to staff where necessary in relation to scrutinising source of funds and obtaining appropriate ID&V documentation where necessary. - b.
+The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is £4,525.